transcelerate/ddf-home/Training_DataPoint.md

 # DDF User Training
 ## From Clinical Strategy to Filing: Automating the Clinical Data Flow Journey

-<p>This training aims to show clinical study team members their involvement with a clinical data point through the stages from strategy through marketing authorization submission.</p>
+<p>This training aims to show clinical study team members their involvement with a clinical data point through the stages from strategy through marketing authorization submission in an environment that has deployed DDF elements such as CDISC’s USDM standard and DDF tools and processed developed by TransCelerate.</p>
 <p></p>
 <p>
 The course introduces the CDISC USDM (Unified Study Definitions Model), a standardized reference architecture that supports the digitization and automation of clinical trial protocols.
 While the USDM is one approach, Digital Data Flow can also be achieved using other models. </p>